nnMIL: A generalizable multiple instance learning framework for computational pathology

 \Heading{Results}

 \heading{Overview of nnMIL}

 We developed nnMIL, a simple yet generalizable framework for multiple instance learning (MIL) designed to bridge the gap between patch-level foundation models and slide-level clinical prediction (\textbf{\cref{fig:figure1}}).
-The framework operates on patch features extracted from any pathology foundation models (such as GigaPath\cite{xu2024whole}, UNI\cite{chen2024towards}, H‑Optimus‑0/H0\cite{hoptimus0} or Virchow2\cite{zimmermann2024virchow2}) and trains a slide-level aggregator for task-specific prediction.
-To address a long-standing problem in MIL, where training is constrained by a batch size of one due to varying bag sizes (i.e., number of patches) across WSIs, we redesigned the training pipeline to enable efficient large-batch optimization.
-By introducing patch sampling, nnMIL partitions variable-length bags into fixed-length sub-bags, thereby supporting substantially larger and more balanced batch sizes.
+The framework operates on patch features extracted from various pathology foundation models (such as GigaPath\cite{xu2024whole}, UNI\cite{chen2024towards}, H-Optimus-0 (H0)\cite{hoptimus0} or Virchow2\cite{zimmermann2024virchow2}) and trains a slide-level aggregator for task-specific prediction.
+To address a long-standing problem in MIL, namely that training is constrained by a batch size of one due to varying bag sizes (i.e., number of patches) across WSIs, we redesigned the training pipeline to enable efficient large-batch optimization.
+By introducing patch sampling, nnMIL samples fixed-length sub-bags from variable-length bags, thereby supporting substantially larger and better-balanced mini-batches.
 Furthermore, a task-specific batch sampler was developed to improve data utilization across different tasks, collectively enhancing training efficiency, stability, and overall performance.
 Finally, we designed the slide-level aggregator such that it preserves the semantic integrity of pretrained features by learning from a subset of embeddings and predicts across the entire feature embedding space via a sliding-window inference scheme.
-This provides ensemble predictions, allowing estimation of the uncertainty in model outputs.
+This produces an ensemble of predictions, allowing estimation of the uncertainty in model outputs.